If we all worked on the assumption that what is accepted as true is really true, there would be little hope of advance.”

 Wilbur and Orville are my ancestors!

-K. Wright over 1 year ago from Florida
+K. Wright almost 2 years ago from Florida

 I saw this on my holiday trip in the US last year and took a photo.
 The Wright Brothers and Leonardo da Vinci are my heroes.